codeigniter4/CodeIgniter4/user_guide_src/source/incoming/routing.rst

 .. versionadded:: 4.1.5

-You specify a filter classname for the filter value:
+You can specify a filter classname for the filter value:

 .. literalinclude:: routing/036.php